 What else can affect your heart rate?

 - Heat.
 In hot, humid weather, your heart beats a little faster — perhaps five to 10 beats per minute faster — to get more blood to the skin, which helps cool you down.
 In extreme heat, rapid pulse is a symptom of two dangerous conditions: heat exhaustion and heatstroke.
+Learn more about the symptoms and causes of heat illnesses.

 - Fever.
 Studies show a fever raises your heart rate by eight to 10 beats per minute for every 1.8 degrees above 98.6.
 "Your heart is sending more blood to help your body deal with the illness," Okwuosa says.